jaclyn-taroni/2025-mdibl-fair/README.md

 ### Docker Build with GitHub Actions

-The GitHub Actions workflows `build-docker.yml` and `build-docker-arm.yml` build upon pull request whenever relevant files are modified.
+The GitHub Actions workflow `build-all-docker.yaml` builds upon pull request whenever relevant files are modified.
-When relevant files are modified and pushed to `main`, the images are built and pushed to `jtaroni/2024-mdibl-fair:amd-64` and `jtaroni/2024-mdibl-fair:arm-64`, respectively.
+When relevant files are modified and pushed to `main`, the images are built and pushed to GitHub Container Registry.

 ### Developing with Docker